Dr Charlie Teo AM

 He has been published in over 120 peer reviewed journals, has authored two books on keyhole approaches to brain tumours and featured as a guest editor for several journals.
 He was the Australian representative on the Tumour Section of the American Association of Neurological Surgeons (AANS) and CNS.

-Prof. Teo strongly believes that a surgeon’s responsibility to his patients shouldn’t end after surgery.
-In keeping with his desire to find cures for recurrent brain tumours he has raised over $20 million for research.
-He has done this through the Cure for Life Foundation, the Cure Brain Cancer Foundation and currently the Charlie Teo Foundation.
+Dr Teo strongly believes that a surgeon’s responsibility to his patients shouldn’t end after surgery.
+In keeping with his desire to find cures for recurrent brain tumours, he has contributed to raising $50 million that has been used to fund research scientists both in Australia and Internationally.

-His efforts were recognised in 2011 when he was appointed a Member of the Order of Australia, in 2012 when he was invited to give the Australia Day Address to the Nation, and then in 2013 when he was the first non-politician Australian to address the US Congress on the need for more funding for brain cancer research.
+In 2011 his contribution to the development of minimally invasive neurosurgery was recognised in the Australia Day awards where he was named as a Member of the Order of Australia.
+In 2012, he was invited to give the Australia Day Address to the Nation and in 2013 was honoured to be the first non-politician Australian to address the US Congress on the need for more funding for brain cancer research.

-Charlie is a father to four beautiful daughters and supports the rights of girls and young women in impoverished countries such as Cambodia and India through various charities including his own Teo Family Foundation.
+Charlie is a father to four beautiful daughters and has supported the rights of girls and young women in impoverished countries such as Cambodia and India through various charities.